smart-data-models/dataModel.Agrifood/Animal/doc/spec_DE.md

       x-ngsi:
         type: Property
     weight:
-      description: 'The weight of the animal as a number'
+      description: The weight of the animal as a number
       type: number
       x-ngsi:
         model: http://schema.org/Number